Penny Mordaunt: Personal life

+Mordaunt met Paul Murray as a student at the University of Reading and married him in 1999, but they divorced the following year.
+In 2016, she ended her relationship with businessman Ian Lyon, a part-time classical singer and Portsmouth City Council Councillor.
+In 2016, she owned four Burmese cats.

+Mordaunt's hobbies include astronomy, painting, dance and music.
 Mordaunt has been a member of the British Astronomical Association, and, as of 2013, was chair of the Wymering Manor Trust in Portsmouth.
 She ran the League of Friends visiting team at the Queen Alexandra Hospital in Portsmouth for eight years.
 She is also a patron of the Music Man Project, a charity that provides musical opportunities to people with learning disabilities.
 Following the Russian invasion of Ukraine, she took a Ukrainian refugee into her home.

-Mordaunt met Paul Murray as a student at the University of Reading and married him in 1999, but they divorced the following year.
-In 2016, she ended her relationship with businessman Ian Lyon, a part-time classical singer and Portsmouth City Council Councillor.
-Mordaunt's hobbies include astronomy, painting, dance and music.
-She owns four Burmese cats.
 In July 2022, Hampshire Police said they were investigating death threats sent to Mordaunt.
 She strengthened her security after a letter was sent to her constituency office threatening to "shoot her in the head" and "kill her family".

+In November 2025, a 61-year-old man was found guilty of stalking Mordaunt, following a trial at Southampton Crown Court.
+Mordaunt said she believed the man was a "real threat" and feared "sexual violence".
+A former Conservative councillor, he was jailed for 20 weeks.